 - Cook them in medium flame.

-- Keep stirring at frequent intervals to prevent it sticking at the bottom.
+- Keep stirring at frequent intervals to prevent it from sticking at the bottom.

 - Simmer until the sakkarai pongal is nicely amalgamated.